anvis/GenAI/DL/03-Recurrent Neural Networks.md

 This makes RNNs ideal for processing **words in a sentence, frames in a video, or steps in a financial trend**.

+- Designed for **sequential data** like time series or natural language.
+- Maintains memory across time steps, useful for **speech recognition and forecasting**.
+-
+It doesn’t maintain memory for long sentences (30-50 words).it doesn’t have long term memory.
+Doesn’t have Memory gates.

 ---

 ### **3. How is it Used in Deep Learning, AI, & GenAI?**